 About the Program

 CMS is committed to of the goal of increased recycling, government can lead by example in minimizing potential environmental impact with waste reductions, recycling and recycled/post-consumer-purchasing activities.
 Fifty-four percent of all paper and paper products procured/ purchased by CMS for the state contained recycled materials.
-CMS purchases other items containing recycled materials such as laser printer cartridges, pencils, recycling bins, tires, antifreeze, toilet tissue, napkins and many office supplies with recycle content.
+CMS Bureau of Strategic Sourcing sources items containing recycled materials such as laser printer cartridges; recycling bins, tires, antifreeze, toilet tissue, napkins and many office supplies with recycle content.

 Phone: (217) 524-5742